Last Updated on

 What kind of amenities can you find in a fully outfitted modern RV?
 Incredibly, you will find such items like microwaves, flat panel TVs, refrigerators, gaming consoles, audio systems, home theatre, sofas and couches, personal computers, modular kitchens, queen or king sized beds, heated water, central air conditioning, washing machine, and the like!
 Why, it is more like having a moving house on wheels!

 Regardless of this, you will agree that one thing has not really changed between the RV itself and your home situation: You still require electricity to power all those appliances.
-You will find that you have two viable options for supplying power to the appliances in your RV: You can directly plug it into a power outlet located at a camping ground or state park designed for RV owners.
+You will find that you have two viable options for supplying power to the appliances in your RV: You can directly plug it into a power outlet located at a campground or state park designed for RV owners.
 Otherwise, as the second option, you could carry along, inside your vehicle, your own RV generator, as you proceed on a ride.

 The first possibility is quite convenient and requires little planning or setting up.
 You just need to plug your RV into the special outlet for external power.
 You can do this using a power delivery cable that is pre-installed and already present in the RV.
 You could also use any extension cord that you can get in the local hardware store.

 You should, however, remember that external power docks suitable for RV’s are not usually found everywhere.
-They are often situated on specific state parks, camping sites or race tracks that offer RV parking grounds.
+They are often situated on specific state parks, campsites or race tracks that offer RV parking grounds.
 The grounds are meant for people who wish to drive over using their RV’s, to watch the race.

-Anyone who owns an RV can tell you that RV’s are used for many purposes other than weekend camping trips or ordinary state park visits.
+Anyone who owns an RV can tell you that RV’s are used for many purposes other than weekend trips or ordinary state park visits.
 Most RV owners even go on adventure, miles away from civilization, or live in their RV when they visit a friend or go on holiday.
 That is precisely where a portable generator comes in handy, especially if you want to enjoy the comforts of an ultra- modern home right inside your vehicle.